kevinwilde/kevinwil.de/books.md

+- **Raising Lazarus: Hope, Justice, and the Future of America's Overdose Crisis** - Beth Macy
 - **Midnight in Chernobyl: The Untold Story of the World's Greatest Nuclear Disaster** - Adam Higginbotham
 - **Yellow Bird: Oil, Murder, and a Woman's Search for Justice in Indian Country** - Sierra Crane Murdoch
 - **Hidden Valley Road: Inside the Mind of an American Family** - Robert Kolker